 How does it work when there are two players remaining?

-How about a collectable coin as a prize?
+How about an indivisible collectable coin as a prize?